Daniel GilbertProfessor of Clarinet and Chair of Winds and Percussion

 - 3035 Moore

-Clarinetist Daniel Gilbert joined the faculty at the University of Michigan as Associate Professor of Clarinet in 2007.
-Previously, he held the position of Second Clarinet in the Cleveland Orchestra from 1995 to 2007.
+Clarinetist Daniel Gilbert joined the faculty at the University of Michigan in 2007.
+Previously, he held the position of second clarinet in the Cleveland Orchestra from 1995 to 2007.
 Mr. Gilbert teaches at the State University of New York at Stony Brook and he also served as the associate professor of Clarinet at the Oberlin Conservatory of Music from 2000-01.

 Gilbert’s master classes and recitals have received critical acclaim throughout the world.
 His teachers have included David Weber, Robert Marcellus, Stanley Hasty, Richard Waller, Burt Hara, and Judith Kalin-Freeman.

 BA, Yale University

 MM, professional studies certificate, The Juilliard School